rafiddewan/CookingApp/README.md

 # CookingApp
-Mother's Day Gift for my mom to make me delicious food
+Mother's Day Gift for my mom to make me delicious food.
+Simply search for an item (such as pizza) and you have your recipe!
+Can also add the items you require in a Shopping list.

 # MODERN JS
 - Node JS and NPM ecosystem